Terms & Conditions

 Many late model cars carry the manufacturer’s warranty.
 You should check with the manufacturer to ensure the warranty is transferable.

 United Auctions NSW guarantees the title of all cars sold at auction.
 This is because many finance companies who consign repossessed cars to auctions will not release their lien (or REVS) on the car until they have been paid.

 Once you have paid for your car the funds are transferred to the owner or finance company and the lien is lifted.

 All our auctions are conducted inclusive of GST.
 You may from time to time hear the auctioneer announce that ‘No Tax Invoice’ or ‘No GST’.
 This means that a vehicle has been consigned from a private owner or charity.
 If you are bidding on behalf of a business you will not be able to claim a GST refund for these vehicles.

 The price you pay for your vehicle is your bid price plus a buyers premium and/or an admin fee.

 All vehicles have a reserve unless the auctioneer announces that the car has no reserve.

 Referred or Submit

 If you are the highest bidder and the auctioneer says ‘Submit’ or ‘Referred’ your bid is below reserve and we will then contact the owner of the vehicle.
-A representative from Valley Motor Auctions will contact you and negotiate a price on your behalf with the owner of the vehicle.
+A representative from United Auctions NSW will contact you and negotiate a price on your behalf with the owner of the vehicle.